Q. Is there a fee to file a claim?

 Q. Does a claimant need an attorney to represent them with the filing of a claim?

 A. No, an attorney is not required to represent a claimant with the filing of a claim.
 In certain circumstances, it may be helpful to have the assistance of an attorney when filing a claim.
 If an attorney is retained for assistance with the filing of a claim, the attorney is not permitted to collect a fee for such assistance unless the Board has approved the fee.
 [Pa.R.D.E.
 514(c)] If a fee is subsequently approved, the payment of the fee is the responsibility of the claimant.

 Q. Will the attorney named on the claim form receive notice of the filing of the claim?

-A. Yes, a copy of the completed claim form will be provided to the attorney, who will be given the opportunity to respond to the claim.
+A. Yes, a copy of the completed claim form and supporting documentation will be provided to the attorney, who will be given the opportunity to respond to the claim.

 Q. Will the claimant receive a copy of the attorney's response?

 A. Yes.
 The claimant will be provided with a copy of the attorney's response and will be given the opportunity to comment on the response.